thatsleepyman/thatsleepyman/README.md

 # Hello, world! 👋 my name is Stefan

-I'm a developer with a passion for Data, Python, and automating away issues.
+I'm a developer with a passion for Data, Programming, and automating away issues.
 I love to explore new technologies and leverage them to solve real-life problems ✨

 <br><br>

 ## 🛠️ Skills & Expertise
 **Programming Languages**
-Proficient in Python, PowerShell, SQL, with a foundational understanding of HTML, CSS, Javascript, and C#.
-Other than that, I'm currently working on expanding my skill set by learning Rust.
+Proficient in Rust, Python, PowerShell, SQL, with a foundational understanding of HTML, CSS, Javascript, and C#.

 <br>

 **Data**
-Experienced in Data Analysis and Data Visualization, with expertise in R, Python (including Pandas and Matplotlib), and Power BI.
+Experienced in Data Analysis and Data Visualization, with expertise in Python (including Pandas, PySpark and Matplotlib), and PowerBI.
 I also have a growing interest in Machine Learning and predictive analytics.

 <br>